INgeeg/prox/README.md

 # Add the below after the last line
 Environment="cgroup-driver=systemd/cgroup-driver=cgroupfs"

+Add kmaster to knode in /etc/hosts file and vice versa

 # On Master
-sudo kubeadm init --pod-network-cidra=‹› --apiserver-advertise-address=<ip-address-of-master>
+sudo kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address=192.168.0.188
 // For starting a Calico CNI: 192.168.0.0/16 or For starting a Flannel CNI: 10.244.0.0/16

 # Run the following commands as normal user